 There’s a legitimate philosophical argument about whether the world really needs a “The Dukes of Hazzard” movie, but assuming that someone was determined to remake this mediocre but iconic TV show, this is probably as good as it’s going to get.
-"Dukes” faithfully plays like an extended episode of the series, albeit with an additional gallon or so of fuel-injected raunchiness.
+Loud, silly but kind of lame-brained fun with car chases aplenty, “Dukes” faithfully plays like an extended episode of the series, albeit with an additional gallon or so of fuel-injected raunchiness.
 Urban box office appears unpredictable, but hicks don’t figure to nix this sticks pic.